 In Year 7 students are introduced to the full range of explorative strategies and drama techniques that enable them to access both thematic and text based schemes of learning.
-It is in this first year of drama at Waldegrave that a foundation of shared knowledge and understanding is acquired and this paves the way into their next two years of study at KS3.
-In Year 8 students are encouraged to explore important themes such as bullying and homelessness as well as revisiting and developing the key skills obtained in Year 7.
-In their final year at KS3 students can respond to more challenging stimulus material and develop leadership capacities by taking responsibility for shaping group work through devising projects.
+It is in this first year of Drama at Waldegrave that a foundation of shared knowledge and understanding is acquired and this paves the way into their next two years of study at KS3.
+In Year 8 students are encouraged to explore important themes ranging from bullying to refugees as well as revisiting and developing the key skills obtained in Year 7.
+In their final year at KS3 students can respond to more challenging stimulus material and develop leadership capacities which will help them in their future careers.

 At GCSE and A level students are challenged to work to professional standards in an atmosphere of creative collaboration.
-The chosen exam syllabus encourages students to study a number of theatre texts from Shakespeare to contemporary drama.
+The chosen exam syllabuses encourage students to study a number of theatre texts from Greek classics to contemporary drama.
 We seek to surprise, amaze and challenge our older students, not only through the stimulating work within the course, but through exposure to a range of other theatre experiences through workshops and theatre visits.

-Central to drama is the discovery of potential and learners can unleash their individual potential in a variety of ways; through their work in lessons, in extra-curricular Drama Clubs and in school productions and concerts.
+Central to Drama is the opportunity for learners to unleash their individual potential in a variety of ways; through their work in lessons, in extra-curricular Drama Clubs and in school productions and concerts.